Spyder (film): Marketing

 The film's first poster was initially scheduled to release on 29 March 2017, but was eventually released on 12 April.
 The poster gave a glimpse of a buff and ripped Babu with a gun in his hand.
 The poster received an overwhelming response from fans.
 The team launched an official Facebook and Twitter page and an official YouTube channel for the film's promotions.
 Initially, the makers wanted to release the first glimpse of the film on 31 May 2017, coinciding with actor Krishna's birthday, the father of Mahesh.
 But it was postponed due to the demise of veteran filmmaker Dasari Narayana Rao.
 The teaser was launched on 1 June at midnight to positive reviews from fans.

 On 9 August 2017, the makers released the official teaser of the film coinciding with the actor's birthday.
 The teaser crossed 8.6 million views within 48 hours of its release.
 The official trailer of the film was released on 15 September 2017, during the pre-release event held at Shilpakala Vedika in Hyderabad.
 The trailer received outstanding reviews, and it crossed 2 million views within a few hours.
 Before the release of the film, Mahesh Babu revealed that the robotic spider featured in the film's teaser, will not feature in the film as it has no role for it.
 Mahesh announced it, that he doesn't want his fans to be disappointed.

 Home media

 The satellite rights of the film were acquired by Zee Network (for Telugu and Hindi versions) and Sun TV Network (for Tamil and Malayalam versions) for a record sum of ₹30.5 crore.
 The film's Telugu version premiered on Zee Telugu on 14 January 2018, coinciding with Sankranthi, and registered a TRP rating of 6.7.
 The film's television premiere took place on 18 February 2018.
 The film was also dubbed in Hindi and premiered directly on Zee Cinema on 17 June 2018.

 Reception

-Spyder received mixed reviews from critics and audiences, who praised the cast performances (particularly Suryah and Babu), action sequences and direction, but criticised its screenwriting and pace.
+Spyder received mixed reviews from critics and audiences, who praised the cast performances (particularly Suryah and Mahesh Babu), action sequences and direction, but criticised its screenwriting and pace.